African-American candidates for President of the United States

-African-American candidates for president of the United States from major parties include U.S. Senator Barack Obama (D-IL), elected president of the United States in 2008.
+African American candidates for president of the United States from major parties include U.S. Senator Barack Obama (D-IL), elected president of the United States in 2008.
 He was the first African American to win a presidential election and the first African American to serve as president of the United States.
-He was re-elected as president in 2012.
+He was re-elected in 2012.
 There had been several candidates in the years before.

 19th century

 Frederick Douglass

 Frederick Douglass was invited to speak at the 1888 Republican National Convention.
-Afterward, during the roll call vote, he received one vote, so was nominally a candidate for the presidency.
-In those years, the candidates for the position and vice presidency were chosen by state representatives voting at the nominating convention.
-Many decisions were made by negotiations between state and party leaders "behind closed doors."
+Afterward, during the roll call vote, he received one vote and was thus nominally considered a candidate for the presidency.
+In those years, candidates for the position and vice presidency were chosen by state representatives voting at the nominating convention.
+Many decisions were made through negotiations between state and party leaders "behind closed doors."
 Douglass was "never a contender" for the presidency in 1888 and had previously received a roll call vote in 1848 for a minor political party's presidential nomination.

 20th century

 George Edwin Taylor

 In 1904, George Edwin Taylor was president of the National Negro Democratic League.
-Since 1890 white Southern Democrats had been enacting state laws or constitutional changes that effectively disfranchised most Black voters and were imposing segregation through “Jim Crow” laws.
+Since 1890, White Southern Democrats had been enacting state laws or constitutional changes that effectively disfranchised most Black voters and were imposing segregation through “Jim Crow” laws.
 Northern Democrats seemed unwilling and unable to control the excesses of their Southern parties.
-The National Negro Democratic League was fractured by the debate over the issue of linking the nation's currency to silver as well as to gold.
+The National Negro Democratic League was fractured by debates over whether to link the nation’s currency to silver as well as gold.
 By 1904, Taylor was positioned to abandon the party and bureau that he had led as president for two terms.
-This was close to the nadir of race relations, when the number of lynchings of blacks in the South was high.
+This was close to the nadir of race relations, when the number of lynchings of Blacks in the South was high.
 In addition, scientific racism was gaining acceptance within the nation's intellectual and scientific community.

 In 1904 the executive committee of the newly formed National Negro Liberty Party asked "Judge" Taylor to be their candidate for the office of president of the United States.
 That party started in Little Rock, Arkansas, in 1897 when it was known as the Ex-Slave Petitioners’ Assembly.
 It was one of several leagues or assemblies that had formed at the end of the century to support bills working their way through the United States Congress to grant pensions to former slaves.
 These leagues claimed that membership in an association was required to qualify for a pension, if and when Congress passed such a bill.
 In 1900, that Assembly was reorganized as the National Industrial Council.
 In 1903 it added opposition to lynching, Jim Crow laws, disfranchisement, anti-imperialism, and scientific racism to its agenda, broadening its appeal to Black voters in Northern and Midwestern states.
 In 1904 the Council moved its headquarters from Arkansas to Chicago, Illinois, and reorganized as the National Negro Civil Liberty Party.
 It was following a growing wave of black migrants from the South to northern cities.